GottaYotta/PixelSDK/Example/Pods/Target Support Files/Pods-PixelSDKExample/Pods-PixelSDKExample-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## PixelSDK

+Make sure you [generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) before releasing your app.
+The following [pricing options](https://www.pixelsdk.com/#pricing) are available for your API key.

+Without an API key, image and video exports will include a watermark.

 ## PixelSDK-GPUImage3

 Copyright (c) 2018, Brad Larson and Janie Clayton.